mazingerzzz/find_aws/README.md

 -b --beanstalk : Specify environment name (full or partial, @ for all)

+-e --export : Path to ansible hosts file to export results when using -l or -b (it overwrite the file)

 -r --region : Specify your aws region (default eu-west-1)

 "ip" : Get instance details